vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ### Domestic

-Aircraft pushing back from gates 20-22 normally will push back onto D1/D2 depending on other movements or in some cases onto B. Aircraft on 24 can be pushed back to wherever the controller sees suitable at the time.
+Aircraft pushing back from gates 20-22 normally will push back onto D1/D2 depending on other movements or in some cases onto `B`.
+Aircraft on 24 can be pushed back to wherever the controller sees suitable at the time.
 Aircraft on 28-33 shall generally be pushed facing the direction of the active runway although, given the layout, that can change.

 For stands 28-33 there may be multiple aircraft pushing at once and along with arriving traffic, taxiways like B4, B5 and B6 tend to be kept clear for other aircraft.
 This means a tail facing direction should be given to ensure positive control.
 Aircraft can also be told to push clear of a taxiway eg. B5 to facilitate another aircraft arriving or departing.
-For example and aircraft may push off 30 and tail to the west clear of B5, while an aircraft of 31 may push tail east clear of B5.
+For example and aircraft may push off 30 and tail to the west clear of `B5`, while an aircraft of 31 may push tail east clear of `B5`.
 Therefore there is equal room for either aircraft to get out.
-Aircraft of 32 and 33 may be pushed down to the east side of B4 to facilitate other traffic at the regional gates etc.
+Aircraft of 32 and 33 may be pushed down to the east side of `B4` to facilitate other traffic at the regional gates etc.

-Aicraft on C5 requiring a push clearance will be given a "push Charlie five your discretion" clearance since it is not apart of the manourvering area, but still requires a clearance to push.
+Aicraft on `C5` requiring a push clearance will be given a "push Charlie five your discretion" clearance since it is not apart of the manourvering area, but still requires a clearance to push.

 ### International